About the Science

 I grew up with a doctor for a Dad, and spent many dinner conversations becoming fascinated with how bodies work.
 As I entered my teen years and started reading books on veterinary medicine, the discussions turned more to comparisons between animals and people!
 I am a confirmed Science Geek with an interest in many branches of science; I love that I have a career that challenges me to keep learning, and presents puzzles to solve on a regular basis.

 The bond between people and their animals has always been important to me – animals have always been a big part of my life.
 My horse, when I was a teenager, was my escape and my solace from all the stress and anxiety that goes along with being an adolescent.
 My assorted “fur-friends” have seen me through the best as well as the most difficult times of my life.
 I am committed to supporting the bond between people and their pets.
 I want pet parents to feel empowered in the care of their pets, to understand their pets’ issues and what they can do about them.
 I want to address the frustrations that can get in the way of a good relationship with a pet, when unpleasant behaviours arise.
 The love and companionship of a pet can be an enrichment to any person’s life.
 My goal is to see that friendship flourish, and last in comfort and health for as long as possible.

 I live now in Oak Ridges, with my wonderful and supportive partner, my two boys, and his little boy.
-Our busy household is rounded out by the members wearing fur, scales and a shell: 2 dogs (the little one rules the big one!), 2 cats*, 2 very large goldfish plus a tank full of cichlids, and Danny the red-eared slider turtle.
+Our busy household is rounded out by the members wearing fur, scales and a shell: 3 dogs, 1 cat, 2 turtles, 2 snakes, and a fish tank.